antirez/disque/README.md

 4. IF `job != NULL` and `jobs.delivered.size > may-have` THEN call `START-GC(job)`.
 5. IF `may-have == 0 AND job  != NULL`, reply with `GOTACK(1)` and call `START-GC(job)`.

-Steps 3 and 4 makes sure that among the reachalbe nodes that may have a message, garbage collection will be performed by the node that is aware of more nodes that may have a copy.
+Steps 3 and 4 makes sure that among the reachable nodes that may have a message, garbage collection will be performed by the node that is aware of more nodes that may have a copy.

 Step 5 instead is used in order to start a GC attempt if we received a SETACK message from a node just hacking a dummy ACK (an acknowledge about a job it was not aware of).